computation · physical biology

 If you are building, funding, or partnering around virtual cells, programmable biology, scientific software, or the interface of computation and living systems, we want to hear from you.

-Galen is for scientists, engineers, partners, funders, and long-term company builders who believe biology should become more predictable, more measurable, and more deliberately designed.
+Galen is for scientists, engineers, partners, funders, and long-term company builders who believe biology should be predictable, measurable, and deliberately designed.